BloomTech-Labs/human-rights-first-police-be-a/README.md

 - Swagger/jsdoc
 - Okta for validation

+## Endpoint Documentation

+See our [Swagger Documentation](https://hrf-blue-witness-a.herokuapp.com/api-docs) for information about the endpoints of our server.

 ## The backend server is connected to the data science database.

 #### [Server endpoint](https://hrf-blue-witness-a.herokuapp.com/)